-4.3.3.
-Data for the monthly publications is extracted from the DID data warehouse around the 28th of the third month after the period for provisional data and of the sixth month after the period for finalised data.
+- 4.2.3.
+Data for the monthly publications are extracted from the DID data warehouse around the 28th of the third month after the period for provisional data and of the sixth month after the period for finalised data.
 Any data submitted after this date may not be included in the publication but would be available in the iView tool.
-In 2014/15 data for two organisations were not included the finalised publication: April data for University Hospitals of Leicester NHS Trust and September data for Taunton and Somerset NHS Foundation Trust are missing.
+In 2015/16, data for five organisations were not included the finalised publication, the missing data was: - August data for Virgin Care Services Ltd (NDA). - October data for University Hospitals of Leicester NHS Trust (RWE) - November data for Royal Surrey County Hospital NHS Foundation Trust (RA2) - December data for George Eliot Hospital NHS Trust (RLT) - March data for Luton and Dunstable University Hospital NHS Foundation Trust (RC9).